Appdynamics/websphere-mq-monitoring-extension/README.md

 1. Clone the repo websphere-mq-monitoring-extension from GitHub https://github.com/Appdynamics
 2. Copy the seven MQ jar files listed above into the websphere-mq-monitoring-extension/lib/ directory.
 Create a lib folder if not already present.
 3. Run 'mvn clean install' from the cloned websphere-mq-monitoring-extension directory.
-4. The MQMonitor.zip should get built and found in the 'target' directory.
+4. The MQMonitor-2.0.zip should get built and found in the 'target' directory.

 Installation